-1 Permitted Investments Investments of a UCITS are confined to: 1.1 Transferable securities and money market instruments, which are either admitted to official listing on a stock exchange in a Member State or non-Member State or which are dealt on a market which is regulated, operates regularly, is recognised and open to the public in a Member State or non-Member State.
-1.2 Describe issued transferable assurities which will be admitted to official listing on a stock evolungs or other 1.2 Recently issued transferable securities which will be admitted to official listing on a stock exchange or other market (as described above) within a year.
-Illarket (as described above) within a year.
+1 Permitted Investments Investments of a UCITS are confined to: 1.1 Transferable securities and money market instruments, which are either admitted to official listing on a stock exchange in a Member State or non-Member State or which are dealt on a market which is regulated, operates regularly, is recognised and open to the public in a Member State or non-Member State. regularly, to recognised and open to the public in a member state of non-member state.
+1.2 Recently issued transferable securities which will be admitted to official listing on a stock exchange or other market (as described above) within a year.
 1.3 Money market instruments, other than those dealt on a regulated market.
+1.3 Money market instruments, other than those dealt on a regulated market.
 1.4 Units of UCITS.
 1.5 Units of AIFs.
 1.6 Deposits with credit institutions.
-4 - 1.7 Financial derivative instruments.
-2 Investment Restrictions 2.1 A UCITS may invest no more than 10% of net assets in transferable securities and money market instruments 2.1 other than those referred to in paragraph 1.
+1.0 Deposits with credit institutions.
+1.7 Financial derivative instruments.
+2 Investment Restrictions 2.1 A UCITS may invest no more than 10% of net assets in transferable securities and money market instruments other than those referred to in paragraph 1.
 (1) Subject to paragraph (2), a UCITS shall not invest any more than 10% of assets in securities of the type to which Regulation 68(1)(d) of the UCITS Regulations apply.
-(2) Paragraph (1) does not apply to an investment in such securities which are US Securities known as "Rule 144 A Securities" provided that: 2.2 (a) the relevant securities have been issued with an undertaking to register the securities with the Securities and Exchange Commission within one year of issue; and (b) the securities are not illiquid securities i.e. they may be realised by the UCITS within seven days at the price, or approximately at the price, which they are valued by the UCITS. price, or approximately at the price, which they are valued by the OCITS.
-2.3 A UCITS may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5% is less than 40%.
+(2) Paragraph (1) does not apply to an investment in such securities which are US Securities known as "Rule 144 2.2 A Securities" provided that: (a) the relevant securities have been issued with an undertaking to register the securities with the Securities 2.2 and Exchange Commission within one year of issue; and (b) the securities are not illiquid securities i.e. they may be realised by the UCITS within seven days at the price, or approximately at the price, which they are valued by the UCITS.
+2.2 A LICITS may invest no mare than 100/ of not appete in transferable appurities or manay market instruments issued 2.3 A UCITS may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5% is less than 40%.
 2.4 Subject to the prior approval of the Central Bank, the limit of 10% (in 2.3) may be raised to 25% in the case of bonds that are issued by a credit institution which has its registered office in a Member State and is subject by law to special public supervision designed to protect bond-holders.
 If a Sub-Fund invests more than 5% of its net assets in these bonds issued by one issuer, the total value of these investments across all issuers may not exceed 80% of the net asset value of the UCITS.
-00% of the fiet asset value of the OCHS.
-2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments are issued or 5 guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members.
-1
+2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members. •